Cold case in Missouri solved with DNA, ex-Air Force member charged with 1993 murder of 9-year-old girl

 At the time of Angie's disappearance, Cox had moved back to Missouri after a second arrest for child abuse in 1992.
 Cox pleaded guilty in 2003 to trying to entice a minor across state lines for sexual activity, and to charges for the 45,000 images of child pornography FBI agents found on his home computer, according to court records obtained by NBC-affiliate KSDK.

-In 2012, the court certified Cox as a sexually dangerous person was committed to federal custody indefinitely under the Adam Walsh Child Protection Act, according to KSDK.
+In 2012, the court certified Cox as a sexually dangerous person and he was committed to federal custody indefinitely under the Adam Walsh Child Protection Act, according to KSDK.

 Cox has been charged with murder in the first degree, kidnapping in the first degree, and sodomy in Angie's case.
 Lohmar said it was too early to say whether prosecutors would seek the death penalty, but did say authorities are looking to see whether anyone else was involved in Angie's death.